sergueyarellano/datmouth/README.md

 # Want to contribute?

+Love to work with P2P enthusiasts.
 Fork the repo and `npm install` to install node dependencies.

 to create instances, just do `node cli test-topic`